scylladb/scylla-manager/docs/source/restore/index.rst

    download-files-command

 The following procedure lets you restore data to a new cluster to get a cluster clone from snapshots stored in a backup location.
-It is implemented as an Ansible playbook in `scylla-ansible-roles <https://github.com/scylladb/scylla-ansible-roles/tree/master/example-playbooks/restore_scylla_manager_backup>`_ repository.

 **Prerequisites**